Skip to the content

 Any full-time First Nation student residing in Canada and pursuing a post-secondary degree in the fields of health, social sciences, or applied sciences, or studying issues related to First Nations data sovereignty, can apply.
 Proof of First Nations status will be required.

-Eligible First Nation students must complete the online application form as well as complete a minimum 500-word essay.
+Eligible First Nation students must complete the online application form as well as complete a 500- to 800-word essay.
 All fields on the application form must be completed, including any attachments.
+(Note: Any submission found to be generated by AI will be automatically removed from the NSB competition.)

 Yes.
 To be considered for this bursary, you must meet all the requirements laid out above.
 Those who submit incomplete or partial applications will not be considered.